Ready for a new lesson?

 And another one.
 From another blog.

-You’ll be able to see that we actually “hacked” this method, and according to A/B tests and experiments that we’ve made we reached the conclusion that in order for us to get leads for our Agency line of business, we need to have a button that sends to a Landing Page, not an email form.
+You’ll be able to see that we actually tested this method, and according to A/B tests and experiments that we’ve made we reached the conclusion that in order for us to get leads for one of our services, we need to have a button that sends to a Landing Page, NOT an email form.

 You live and you learn.

 There are many things you can test on the Top of the Sidebar conversion element.

 a) offering a freebie